 What is computational social cognition?

-Our lab combines computational modeling with behavioral and neuroimaging methods to study the formation and expression of prejudice, intergroup bias, attitudes, and trait impressions.
-This method begins by developing a theoretical model about the cognitive processes that produce a response—for example, how a preference for one social group over another forms across repeated experiences with group members.
+Our lab combines computational modeling with behavioral and neuroimaging methods to study the formation and expression of prejudice, intergroup bias, attitudes, and trait impressions (Hackel & Amodio, 2018).
+Our modeling approach begins by developing a theoretical model about the cognitive processes that produce a response—for example, how a preference for one social group over another forms across repeated experiences with group members.
 This model is then expressed formally, as a computational model that generates expected patterns of outcomes.
 By testing the degree to which participants’ experimental task behavior fits the model, we can identify specific processes (e.g., forms of learning, decision biases, and interactions among processes) that drive aspects of social cognition.
+In much of our work, we pair this computational approach with a Memory Systems Model of social cognition, which identifies distinct systems of learning that operate, often in concert, to support impression formation and social behavior (Amodio, 2019; 2025).

 Instrumental social learning

-The computational approach in our lab has allowed to examine an under-studied aspect of social cognition: how we form impressions and attitudes through direct social interaction.
-In a series of studies, we show that impressions may be formed through reward reinforcement learning in repeated interactions—that is, the process of acting toward a person and learning from their feedback.
-We find that human perceivers naturally infer not just the reward value of an interaction partner (e.g., how often a person shares money), but also personality traits (e.g., their degree of generosity).
+We have used computational modeling to examine an under-studied aspect of social cognition: how we form impressions and attitudes through direct social interaction.
+In a series of studies, we show that impressions may be formed through mechanisms of reward reinforcement learning in direct social interactions—that is, through the process of acting toward a person and learning from their feedback—a first in research on impression formation (Hackel et al., 2015).

-Using a computational neuroimaging approach, we have shown that instrumental learning about rewards and traits involves distinct computations in the striatum—a neural structure that computes prediction errors—and that representations of reward and trait values are combined to guide future social decisions (Hackel et al., 2015).
-We also find that the way this information is combined changes adaptively depending on the context (Hackel et al., 2022), and that trait-based reinforcement learning is enhanced for social agents but not unique to them (Hackel et al., 2020).
-Finally, in a set of behavioral experiments, we show that instrumental learning from individual members of a group is represented as a group-level preference (Hackel et al., 2022).
+In other research, we have studied how reward-based and trait-based inferences function differently in different contexts to flexibly guide social behavior (Hackel et al., 2022), and how trait-based reinforcement learning is enhanced for social agents but not unique to them (Hackel et al., 2020).
+Finally, in a set of behavioral experiments, we show that instrumental learning from individual members of a group contributes to higher-level representations of group-level preferences (i.e., prejudices; Hackel et al., 2022).
+In this work, our

 Instrumental learning of prejudice